UKRN-Open-Research/t3-preprints/_episodes/05-wbt-intro.md

 There are also template lessons if you want to build yours from scratch.
 Let's start by customising an introductory lesson.

-> ## Add jspsych-born-open-data Introduction `15 min`
+> ## Add Emma's preprints-workshop-template Introduction to preprints `15 min`
 > 1. Click 'Add Items to Stash'
-> 2. Enter 'mjaquiery' in the search box to narrow the results down
+> 2. Enter 'emma' in the search box to narrow the results down
-> 3. Select the dropdown for 'jspsych-born-open-data' and wait while the results are fetched
+> 3. Select the dropdown for 'preprints-workshop-template' and wait while the results are fetched
 > 4. Click 'Add items to stash' - you should now see a lot of lessons in the 'Stash'
-> 5. Find 'Introduction' and drag it into the 'Day 1' slot
+> 5. Find 'Introduction to preprints' and drag it into the 'Day 1' slot
 > 6. You'll see a green '+' icon appear in the lesson's icon bar - click it and you'll install the remote lesson into your workshop
 {: .challenge}

 Now it's installed, you can edit its metadata ('Edit properties' icon) and content ('Edit content' icon).
+You'll want to change the content because a lot of it is placeholder content that gives you hints about what kind of things you'll want to say.

 The content is written in a combination of [liquid, jekyll](https://devhints.io/jekyll), html, and markdown.
 The markdown editor will allow you to use the buttons to insert markdown features like **bold**, and _italic_ text, and [hyperlinks](https://example.com/).